christophersm/OrderingConsoleApp/README.md

 ## General-Info

-This repository is is for a battery orrdering console app.
+This repository is is for a battery ordering console app.
 It allows you to order batteries at any quantity and offers discounts at certain quanitity levels.

 ## Prerequisites